KRKE-Delayed/KRKE-cognitive-biases/documentation/groupAttributionError.md

 **Give me a definition of "Group attribution error"**

 Group attribution error, also known as group-serving bias or collective attribution error, refers to a `cognitive bias` in which individuals tend to attribute positive outcomes and successes of their group to internal factors such as talent, intelligence, or teamwork, while attributing negative outcomes or failures to external factors beyond their control.
-This bias often leads members of a group `to perceive` their collective as more favorable and competent `compared to other groups`.
+This bias often leads members of a group `to perceive` their collective as more favorable and competent `compared` to other groups.

 The concept of group attribution error is closely related to the fundamental attribution error, which occurs at the individual level.
 The fundamental attribution error refers to the tendency to overemphasize dispositional (internal) factors and underestimate situational (external) factors when explaining the behavior of others.

-In the context of group attribution error, people tend to `overemphasize the positive qualities of their own group members` and downplay their shortcomings, while simultaneously `magnifying the negative qualities of other groups` and attributing their failures to inherent flaws.
-This bias can lead to intergroup conflicts, stereotypes, and prejudice, as well as hinder objective analysis and decision-making.
+In the context of group attribution error, people tend to `overemphasize` the positive qualities of their own group members and downplay their shortcomings, while simultaneously magnifying the negative qualities of other groups and attributing their failures to inherent flaws.
+This bias can lead to `intergroup` conflicts, `stereotypes`, and `prejudice`, as well as hinder objective analysis and `decision-making`.

-Recognizing and understanding group attribution error can be essential in promoting `empathy, reducing prejudice, and fostering better intergroup relations`.
+Recognizing and understanding group attribution error can be essential in promoting `empathy`, reducing prejudice, and fostering better intergroup relations.
 It requires individuals to be more aware of their biases and to approach intergroup interactions with a more balanced and open-minded perspective.

 ***Let's ask to give us some examples of possible scenarios to better understand the context***